Ming010915/ASOCD/README.md

 - Data will be deleted after clicking "previous image" and "next image" buttons, if the user does not fully answered the questions.
 - Data from the previous images will also be deleted after clicking "previous image".
 - Use the comment box to write additional feedbacks.
-- All data will be stored in the .db file with the format: ImageName, Feedback, Comments, Username, Hard, Question.
+- All data will be stored in the .db file.
 - When no more images are available, the buttons will be disabled, and a message will indicate this.
 - User should close the program by using Ctrl+c in the terminal.
 - After running the final.py file, the process, which includes pivoting the table, will result in the generation of a .csv file.